"""Negative Cycle Finder with constraints (neg_cycle_q.py)

 detected, the algorithm terminates and returns the cycle.

-The class implements both predecessor and successor versions of Howard's algorithm,
+The class implements both predecessor and successor versions of Howard's

 """